History of Bristol: Modern history

 As with other British cities, there was immigration from various Commonwealth countries in the post war years, which did lead to some racist tension.
 In 1963, a colour bar operated by Bristol Omnibus Company, which at that time refused to employ Black or Asian bus crews, was successfully challenged in the Bristol Bus Boycott, which was considered to have been instrumental in the eventual passage of the Race Relations Act 1968.
 In 1980 a police raid on a cafe in St Paul's sparked the St Pauls riot, which highlighted the alienation of the city's ethnic minorities.

 Bristol aviation continued to develop in post war years.
-The Bristol Brabazon was a large trans-Atlantic airliner built in the late 1940s, based on developments in heavy bombers during the World War, but it received no sales orders and never went into production.
+The Bristol Brabazon was a large trans-Atlantic airliner built in the late 1940s, based on developments in heavy bombers during World War II, but it received no sales orders and never went into production.
 Concorde, the first supersonic airliner was built in the 1960s, first flying in 1969.
 The aircraft never achieved commercial success, but its development did lay the foundation for the successful Airbus series of airliners, parts of which are produced at Filton in the 21st century.

 In the 1980s the financial services sector became a major employer in the city and surrounding areas, such as the business parks on the northern fringe of what was now referred to as Greater Bristol or the Bristol Urban Area comprising the city, Easton-in-Gordano, Frampton Cottrell and Winterbourne, Kingswood, Mangotsfield and Stoke Gifford.
 High technology companies such as IBM, Hewlett Packard, Toshiba, and Orange, along with creative and media enterprises become significant local employers as traditional manufacturing industries declined.

 Like much of British post-war planning, regeneration of Bristol city centre was characterised by large, cheap tower blocks, brutalist architecture and expansion of roads.
 Since the 1990s this trend has been reversed, with the closure of some main roads and the regeneration of the Broadmead shopping centre.
 In 2006 one of the city centre's tallest post-war blocks was torn down.
 Social housing tower blocks have also been demolished to be replaced by low rise homes.